Copper Canyon: Mexico travel guide

 Here in Divisadero, you can also find the Copper Canyon Adventure Park.
 This is where adrenaline junkies will want to come, with one of the longest zip lines in the world located here!

-Do the tour and be prepared to fly through the canyon at speeds of up to 135km/h, with the zipline spanning a massive 2500 meters long.
-At points, you will be suspended around 450 meters above the ground.
-Not for the faint of hearted!
+Be prepared to fly through the canyon at speeds of up to 135 km/h, with the zip line spanning a massive 2500 metres.
+At points, you will be suspended around 450 metres above the ground.
+Not for the faint-hearted.

 6. Creel

-As one of the most populated stops along the rail, Creel is a great location to spend a few nights in as there are lots of amenities and private tour operators in located here.
+As one of the most populated stops along the rail, Creel is a great location to spend a few nights in, as there are plenty of amenities and private tour operators located here.

-Whilst here, you should definitely try out some authentic Mexican food, with Tío Molca being our best pick.
+Whilst here, you should definitely try out some authentic Mexican food, with Tío Molca being my best pick.

 Here you can visit some of the more authentic Mexican landmarks.
 One of these is the San Ignacio Mission Church, one of the oldest colonial churches in Northern Mexico.